flex

 Grid and container queries

-The Baselayer grid system has four tiers of container query breakpoint widths, for creating different grid layouts for different sized containers: all widths, sm:
+The Baselayer grid system has three tiers of container query breakpoint widths, for creating different grid layouts for different sized containers: all widths, sm:

 , md: